 The General Social Survey (GSS), conducted by the National Opinion Research Center (NORC), takes measures of "occupational prestige."
 Prestige is determined by the level of respect associated with a particular occupation and is ranked from 0 as the lowest score to 100 as the highest score.
 When an individual changes professions that have the same occupational prestige score, this is referred to as horizontal mobility.
 However, if an individual moves up or down the occupational prestige rankings, this is referred to as vertical mobility.
 This can occur as upward social mobility, when an individual gains something that allows him or her to move into a higher class position, such as earning a college degree.
 On the other hand, downward social mobility occurs when an individual loses something that helps that person maintain a current class position (e.g., loss of a job).
-Intragenerational social mobility is the relationship between the social class of a family and the social class that its children are in as adults.
+Intragenerational social mobility refers to social mobility that occurs in one's lifetime, and intergenerational social mobility is the relationship between the social class of a family and the social class that its children are in as adults.